-Assumption~\ref{as: consistency} is a standard and fundamental condition in causal inference \citep{hernan2020causal}, which assumes that, for each individual, the observed outcome under the received treatment level coincides with the corresponding potential outcome under that treatment level.
-Assumption~\ref{as: latent ignorability} states that, conditional on observed covariates and unmeasured confounders, \(Y(a)\) is independent of both the treatment and the IVs, implying the IV exclusion restriction that \(Z\) affects \(Y\) only through \(A\).
-Assumption~\ref{as: IV independence} requires that \(Z\) be independent of \(U\) given \(L\).
-Finally, Assumption~\ref{as: continuity} assumes that the densities associated with the IVs and confounders do not vary sharply within the interior of \(\mathcal{A}\).
+Assumption~\ref{as: consistency} is a standard consistency condition in causal inference, stating that the observed outcome equals the potential outcome corresponding to the received treatment.
+Assumption~\ref{as: latent ignorability} states that, conditional on observed covariates and unmeasured confounders, \(Y(a)\) is independent of both the treatment and the IVs, implying that \(Z\) affects \(Y\) only through \(A\).
+Assumption~\ref{as: IV independence} requires that the IV is independent of the unmeasured confounders.
+Finally, Assumption~\ref{as: continuity} assumes that the densities associated with the IVs and measured confounders do not vary sharply within the \(\mathring{\mathcal{A}}\).